davedelong/DDMathParser/README.markdown

 ## Usage

-Simply copy the "DDMathParser" subfolder into your project, `#import "DDMathParsing.h"`, and you're good to go.
+Simply copy the "DDMathParser" subfolder into your project, `#import "DDMathParser.h"`, and you're good to go.

 There are several ways to evaluate strings, depending on how much customization you want to do: